-The advice that I have for future Richmond in Rome students is to live in the moment.
+The advice that I have for future Rome students is to live in the moment.
 Embrace the beautiful and ugly and move on.
 There will be times in your study abroad experience where you’ll experience culture shock and homesickness.
 There will be times when you will experience something so beautiful and spectacular that it will be embroider in your memory forever.
 Embrace it all and live life in the moment.
 There is always another moment to experience a new handful of things and events so let time run its course and move on.

 Would you recommend the program to other students?

 I would definitely recommend the program to other students.
-Richmond in Rome is accommodating to all and invested in making student’s study abroad experiences memorable.
+It is accommodating to all and invested in making student’s study abroad experiences memorable.

 Interested having a monumental and life-changing experience when you study abroad in Rome like Amie did?
 Click here to learn more about AIFS’ study abroad, intern abroad, and volunteer abroad opportunities during a semester, summer, academic year, or J-Term.